CamilleDeAmorim/Reprohackathon/README.md

 Feature counting is performed with FeatureCounts (version 1.4.6-p3).
 The resulting counting matrix is analyzed by differential expression analysis using R (version 3.4.1) and the DESeq2 package (version 1.16).

-The supplementary PCA analysis was performed on the samples, focusing on translation genes that were upregulated or downregulated.
+The supplementary PCA analysis was performed on the samples.
 This analysis was conducted using R (version 4.3.1), along with the FactoMiner package (version 2.11), FactoExtra package (version 1.0.7), and ggplot2 package (version 3.5.1).

 This workflow ensures reproducibility and standardization for RNA-seq data processing and analysis.